 Once home, we discarded the bag and studied the pig.
 He was barely pink anymore.
-The puddle had stewed him to a dismal shade of rot.
+The puddle and trip in the sandwich bag had stewed him to a dismal shade of rot.
 So we filled a bowl with warm, soapy water and popped him in.

 "Now what?" she asked.